ospfranco/ospfranco.github.io/_posts/2019-08-27-codesharing-in-a-monorepository-with-lerna-and-typescript.md

 date: 2019-08-27 09:00:00 -04:00
 categories: post
 permalink: /:categories/:year/:month/:day/:title/
-location: Munich
 ---

+# Update April 2021
+The original article below is fairly old, the community is moving away from Lerna due to the complexity it introduces.

+If you need to share code between apps I recommend for you to go with [TypeScript project references](https://www.typescriptlang.org/docs/handbook/project-references.html).
+[Check this repo](https://github.com/RyanCavanaugh/project-references-demo) by Ryan Cavanaugh for a working example.

+# Original Article

 If you are using javascript in different parts of your platform (mobile app, SPA web app, node server, etc.) at some point you might end up duplicating code between them, sometimes it makes a lot of sense to get rid of duplication, sharing models for example.

 The deployments for this example are:
-- React SPA (redux, typescript)
+- React SPA (Redux, Typescript)
-- React-Native mobile app (redux, typescript)
+- React-Native App (Redux, Typescript)
-- Main Springboot Server (Kotlin)
-- Backoffice NestJS Server (Typescript)
+- NestJS Server (Typescript)

-All of them reside within a mono repository, from which individual docker containers are built and deployed to the cloud.
+All of them reside within a single repository, from which individual docker containers are built and deployed to the cloud.

-# Share our front-end app and mobile app redux code

-### Using lernajs
+## Lernajs

 Lernajs is a tool that shares codes within a monorepo, it handles your package dependencies by hoisting them to the root folder of the repo.